Jin River (Fujian): Name

-The name of the river comes from 3rd-to-5th-century Jin Empire, during which time its banks were settled by Chinese colonists from the Central Plains.
+The name of the river comes from the 3rd-to-5th-century Jin Empire, during which time its banks were settled by Min-speaking Chinese settlers from the Min River via the coasts of Fujian.

 Geography

 The upper course of the Jin is also known as the Xixi (西溪, "West Creek").
 It originates in the Daiyun Mountains (戴云山) and flows generally southeast for 180 km into Quanzhou Bay on the Taiwan Strait.
 East of Nan'an, the Xixi receives its major tributary, the Dongxi (东溪, "East Creek"), from the north.
 The Jin River develops an estuary as it enters Quanzhou Bay from the west.
-There, it separates downtown Quanzhou to the north from Jinjiang to its south.
+There, it separates downtown Quanzhou (aka Licheng, Fengze and Luojiang districts, respectively) to the north from Jinjiang to its south.

 There are 13 towns around the river: Chinyan, Chidian, Chendai, Luoshan, Cizao, Neikeng, Anhai, Dongshi, Yonghe, Yinglin, Longhu, Shenhu and Jinjinchu.
 Zimao Mountain is also nearby.

 Climate

 The annual rain fall level ranges from 820 to 2276 mm, so the Jin River sees dramatic changes in volume during the year.